Search This Blog

 1881.
 Eugenia and Elizabeth Mudie.
 Annuitants.
 Plus a cook, housemaid and needlewoman.
 Census as above.

 1891.
-Emily Clay born Italy, single.
-Living with her are her cousins Eugenia and Elizabeth Mudie as above plus servants.
-Sisters Margaret and Mary Mudie both "lady visitors" to the outpatients of the Marlow Cottage Hospital obviously still resident in Marlow that year.
-Perhaps temporarily absent at time of census.
+Emily Clay born Italy, single as above.
+Living with her were her cousins Eugenia and Elizabeth Mudie as above plus servants.
+The sisters Margaret and Mary Mudie both acted as "lady visitors" to the outpatients of the Marlow Cottage Hospital and were obviously still resident in Marlow that year.
+Perhaps they were temporarily absent at time of census and thus do not seem to live with their family at Oxford House.
 Emily Clay went to live near Maidenhead in the next few years, taking Eugenia and Elizabeth with her.

 Address seems to vanish about then.
 Tilecotes pops up 1896.
 That house was occupied in its very earliest years by Borlase teachers.